rowland007/Cyber-Playbook/docs/glossary.md

 - **Disk-to-File Copy** - Copying the contents of media to a single logical data file.
 - **Display Filtering** - Enables you to capture and view only traffic that you want to be captured, hiding an unwanted packet (PC Magazine, 2019).
 - **Distributed Intrusion Detection** - The implementation of network protection across multiple computers or devices.
 The formation allows for systems to not fall prey if a single machine is compromised.
 Normally a system has measure to regain control of a compromised system.
+- **Dumpster Diving** - A technique where hackers are sifting through trash looking for elements of personal information which can be used for illegal purposes (White, n.d.).

 ## E